When Do the NP Certification Exams Change?

-The FNP and AGNP exams from AANP and ANCC contain questions that are evaluated for validity and reliability on an ongoing basis.
-In any given year, the questions contained on the certification exams undergo a validation process using currently available references and clinical guidelines.
+The family nurse practitioner and adult-gerontology primary care nurse practitioner exams from AANP and ANCC contain questions that are evaluated for validity and reliability on an ongoing basis.
+In any given year, the questions contained on the certification exams undergo a validation process using currently available scientific literature and clinical guidelines.

-For example, AANP’s FAQ document for certification states that AANP exam questions used in 2018 were written in 2017.
-Thus, the questions on the 2018 exams were referenced with clinical guidelines available at the time of exam question preparation in 2017.
-So, for the 2019 AANP exams, it follows that questions were referenced with clinical guidelines available at the time of exam question preparation in 2018.
+For example, the AANPCB’s FAQ document for certification shows that AANP exam questions take at least a year to develop: "New exams are developed annually, validated by panels of clinical experts during the year, and released for administration in January."
+This means that questions on the 2022 exams were referenced with clinical guidelines available at the time of exam question preparation in 2020 and perhaps early 2021.
 An important reminder: new guidelines are NOT published annually for many health conditions, and thus changes may not be substantive on some topics.
 Remember, too, that standards for the treatment of common diagnoses such as diabetes are updated annually.

 The AANP Certification Board (AANPCB) is an independent nonprofit entity that administers board certification exams for FNPs, AGNPs and emergency nurse practitioners.
 As reported in the AANPCB FNP & AGNP Certification Candidate Handbook, exams administered to FNP and AGNP candidates are developed and maintained by AANPCB in partnership with a contracted test development organization.
 This organization’s program director and psychometric consultants help ensure that psychometric principles and best practices for testing are used, and that national accreditation standards for certification programs are met.